-In Figure 1, we tested the MaleWeaklyStable algorithm on some SMPs generated randomly: each woman totally orders the men uniformly at random; each man totally orders the women uniformly at random; with probability p, we made any neighbouring pair in this total order incomparable.
-Hence, p = 0 means no incomparability, whilst p = 1 means that all woman are ranked incomparable by all men.
-In Figure 1, N is the total number of agents.
-We tested 1000 stable marriage problems for N=10 to 50 in steps of 10, and p=0 to 1 in steps of 0.1.
-For small instances, our algorithm has a good chance of returning a male optimal weakly stable marriage.
-For larger instances, the probability that we return a male optimal weakly stable marriage drops as the amount of incomparability increases.
-However, the probability turns around for large p, as the chance that the top choices are all different increases.
+In Figure 1, we tested the MaleWeaklyStable Algorithm on some simple partial ordered preferences.
+Each woman totally ordered the men uniformly at random.
+Each man also totally ordered the women uniformly at random, but then with probability p, we made any neighbouring pair in this total order incomparable.
+Hence, p=0 means no incomparability, whilst p=1 means that all woman are ranked incomparable by all men.
+For small economies, our algorithm has a good chance of returning a male optimal weakly stable matching.
+For larger economies, the probability that it returns a male optimal weakly stable matching drops as the amount of incomparability increases.
+However, the probability turns around for large p, as the top choices are likely to be all different.